puzzle/amm-techlab/content/en/docs/05.0/tracing.md

 </details><br/>

 Next we configure the consumer to use the jaeger feature.
-To enable jaeger, open `<workspace>/consumerConfigMap.yaml` and change the `quarkus.jaeger.enabled` property.
+To enable jaeger, open `<workspace>/consumerConfigMap.yaml` and change the `consumer.jaeger.enabled` property.

 ```
 {{< highlight YAML "hl_lines=10" >}}